RafiMota/spotify-clone-tailwind/README.md

-# spotify clone tailwind
+# tailwind form
- Spotify's homescreen, made with Tailwind CSS
+ A sign-up screen, inspired by "Refactoring UI"